-The project, which was put forth by the college council in September, was approved by the SUNY Board of Trustees last month.
+The project, which was put forth by the College Council in September, was approved by the SUNY board of trustees last month.

 Like the Grasse River housing project, this will be privately financed, said David M. Gerlach, vice president for advancement.
-For a number of years, there has not been an abundance of State resources for housing projects.
+For a number of years, there has not been an abundance of state resources for housing projects.
 This type of construction, that requires prevailing wages, is significantly more cost effective for student housing.
-It also enables us to get this project underway with relative ease since we just went through this process with our most recent residence hall construction.
+It also enables us to get this project under way with relative ease since we just went through this process with our most recent residence hall construction.

-The school used a similar process when constructing the recently-opened 305-bed Grasse River Suites.
+The school used a similar process when constructing the recently opened 305-bed Grasse River Suites.

 At the beginning of the fall semester, SUNY Canton appealed to property owners in the surrounding village to rent rooms and space to students.
 SUNY Cantons enrollment has ballooned.

 In the past six years, SUNY Canton has seen a 48 percent growth in enrollment.
-The school has 3,800 students enrolled, but only has space for 1,350 of those students on campus and the school is feeling the crunch.
+The school has 3,800 students enrolled, but has space for only 1,350 of those students on campus and the school is feeling the crunch.

-Across the village at St. Lawrence University, plans for a 150-bed dorm are underway.
+Across the village at St. Lawrence University, plans for a 150-bed dorm are under way.